Cape May County Park & Zoo: Conservation

 The zoo is accredited by the Association of Zoos and Aquariums (AZA), and participates in a number of its species survival programs.
-In particular, a Mountain Bongo Antelope from the zoo's collection was sent to the Mount Kenya World Heritage Site in 2004 to join a captive breeding population intended to reestablish a wild population in future generations.
+In particular, a mountain bongo antelope from the zoo's collection was sent to the Mount Kenya World Heritage Site in 2004 to join a captive breeding population intended to reestablish a wild population in future generations.

 On May 10, 2010, the Cape May County Zoo welcomed two snow leopard cubs born to parents Himani and Vijay.
-They are the first snow leopard cubs born at the zoo and the first cubs for mother ‘Himani’.
+They are the first snow leopard cubs born at the zoo, and the first cubs for mother ‘Himani’.
 Only eleven snow leopards were born and survived last year in the United States.
-The two male cubs, Kaba and Sabu are part of the Association of Zoos & Aquariums (AZA) Species Survival Plan (SSP) Program.
-The mission of an AZA SSP Program is to cooperatively manage specific, and typically threatened or endangered species populations within AZA-accredited Zoos and Aquariums.
-Kaba now resides at the Seneca Park Zoo in Rochester and Sabu is at the Brookfield Zoo in Chicago.
+The two male cubs, Kaba and Sabu, are part of the AZA Species Survival Plan (SSP) Program.
+The program's mission is to cooperatively manage specific, and typically threatened or endangered species populations within AZA-accredited zoos and aquariums.
+Kaba now resides at the Seneca Park Zoo in Rochester, and Sabu is at the Brookfield Zoo in Chicago.